Convergence guarantees for discrete mode approximations to non-Markovian quantum baths

-One of the key difficulties with simulating non-Markovian open quantum systems is that it is usually not possible to write a master equation that captures the dynamics of this system from a given physical model of the system-environment interactions.
-While it is generically expected that non-Markovian open quantum systems satisfy a master equation of the Nakajima-Zwanzig form \cite{xu2018convergence, ivanov2015extension}, or the time-convolutionless form \cite{smirne2010nakajima, pereverzev2006time,kidon2015exact}, it is usually hard to obtain an explicit form of such a master equation except for when the system is only weakly coupled to its environment in which case a perturbative treatment is possible \cite{vacchini2010exact, schroder2007reduced, timm2011time, mukamel1978statistical}.
-Another line of work considers the time-evolution of non-Markovian open quantum systems as the process of updating a tensor on the joint state-space of the system and its past copies \cite{albeverio2007rigorous, makarov1994path, smith1987generalized, whalen2017open, grimsmo2015time}.
-Several techniques from tensor networks can be imported to efficiently performing this update, which allows for a numerically exact simulation of the non-Markovian effects in the system \cite{jorgensen2019exploiting,del2018tensor,strathearn2018efficient, rosenbach2016efficient}.
+Simulating non-Markovian open quantum systems is difficult since it is usually not possible to formulate a dynamical equation for the system state from a given physical model of the system-environment interaction.
+While it is generically expected that non-Markovian open quantum systems satisfy a master equation of the Nakajima-Zwanzig form \cite{xu2018convergence, ivanov2015extension}, or the time-convolutionless form \cite{smirne2010nakajima, pereverzev2006time,kidon2015exact}, it is usually hard to obtain an explicit form of such a master equation except when the system is only weakly coupled to its environment \cite{vacchini2010exact, schroder2007reduced, timm2011time, mukamel1978statistical}.
+Even though significant progress has been made in utilizing influence functionals or their variants for describing and simulating non-Markovian dynamics \cite{albeverio2007rigorous, makarov1994path, smith1987generalized, whalen2017open, grimsmo2015time, jorgensen2019exploiting,del2018tensor,strathearn2018efficient, rosenbach2016efficient}, the worst-case classical complexity of these approaches increases exponentially with time.
+An alternative approach is to identify and track a set of discrete modes that approximate the environment \cite{huh2014linear, chin2010exact, woods2014mappings}.
+This maps the simulation of the non-Markovian open quantum system to a larger Hamiltonian or Lindbladian simulation problem, which can be solved using standard classical \cite{vidal2004efficient,daley2004time,banuls2009matrix,daley2009atomic,verstraete2004matrix} or quantum algorithms \cite{berry2014exponential, low2019hamiltonian, berry2015hamiltonian, zanardi2016dissipative,chenu2017quantum,cleve2016efficient}.